msveshnikov/autocode-ai/server/README.md

 ## Multi-language Support

 The application supports multiple languages using the i18n library.
 Language files are stored in the `locales` directory.
 Users can switch between languages in their profile settings.

+## TODO

+-   Fix User.register is not a function in /register